 Install WordPress on UpCloud Server

-A new WordPress Installation on your server right away.
-Install a SEO friendly WordPress theme and do some basic customization and you’re ready to launch your SEO ready and fast-loading website on the world-class fastest cloud hosting on the planet.
+A new WordPress installation on your server right away.
+Install an SEO-friendly WordPress theme and do some basic customization and you’re ready to launch your SEO-ready and fast-loading website on the world-class fastest cloud hosting on the planet.

 - Stable uptime